Personal Trainer Salaries

 Trends Contributing to Growth

-Other employment growth trends may come from the continued emphasis on exercise to battle childhood obesity.
-Additional opportunities come from the aging baby boomer populations who are encouraged to remain active to combat arthritis and other weaknesses.
+Other employment growth trends may come from a specific client demographic.
+Consider the continued emphasis on exercise to battle childhood obesity, or the aging baby boomer population who is encouraged to partake in a consistent training regime to stay as healthy and active as possible - both of these demographics are available and attainable in all communities.

 Health Club vs. Private Studio Trends

-Both career paths have the potential to provide lucrative careers.
-Quite frequently, we suggest getting started as a personal trainer by joining a health club or fitness facility that offers marketing assistance and health benefits.
-By moving up the ladder in the facility, you will be exposed to the business side of personal training.
+Both working environments have the potential to provide for lucrative careers.
+Quite frequently, we suggest getting started as a personal trainer by working with a health club or fitness facility that offers marketing assistance and the benefits of additional resources that, as a new trainer, you may not have at your disposal.
+Trainers can learn a lot about the business side of personal training by working alongside PT Directors/Managers.
+Considerations for a move up the ladder may be a very worthy prospect.

 Independent Personal Trainers

-Not all personal training clients want to join a gym or health club to maintain or better their level of fitness.
-This means bringing the gym to them – and it represents an emerging market for certified personal trainers.
-One of the most prevalent ways to do this is through mobile personal training.
-As the name suggests, this means holding sessions outside of a club setting, such as in a client’s home, garage, apartment, or backyard.
-In most cases, the trainer supplies all the equipment necessary for a cardiovascular or strength training workout.
+Not all personal training clients want to join a club to keep up their fitness program.
+This may mean bringing the workout to them – and it represents an emerging market for certified personal trainers.
+One of the most prevalent ways to do this is by making your personal training services portable.
+As the name suggests, this means being able to move your sessions around where needed, outside of a club setting, such as in a client’s home, garage, even their backyard!
+You could consider bringing your services to local area small businesses where the desire for workplace wellness motivates in-office sessions.

 If working independently is your goal, first consider and research existing supply and demand principles that apply specifically to your area and market.